Thok24/hello-world/README.md

 This is based on the tutorial for this site.

-I am a student at Full Sail University for Game Design and am spending time learning to use new features to better enhance my understanding of how to create games.
+I am a student at Full Sail University for Game Design and am spending time learning to use new features to better enhance my understanding of how to create games!